sglre6355/weather-lady/README.md

 - **`/subscribe-weather`**: Subscribe the current channel to receive weather forecasts
   - `time`: Time to send forecast (format: HH:MM, e.g., "08:00")
+  - `message`: Custom message to send with the weather forecast
   - `url` (optional): Custom URL to capture weather data from
   - `selector` (optional): Custom CSS selector for the element to capture